-Welcome to the Curious Containers project and its RED file format for reproducible experiments.
+Welcome to the Curious Containers framework for reproducible research.

 The Curious Containers software is developed at CBMI (HTW Berlin - University of Applied Sciences).
 The work is supported by the German Federal Ministry of Economic Affairs and Energy (ZIM project BeCRF, grant number KF3470401BZ4), the German Federal Ministry of Education and Research (project deep.TEACHING, grant number 01IS17056 and project deep.HEALTH, grant number 13FH770IX6) and HTW Berlin Booster.